recyclable · reusable · rewarding · minneapolis

 can i bring back containers from a friend who orders from tandoco?

-yes, but they go under the account logged at pickup. if you bring back your friend's containers, the coins land in your account — not theirs. simple rule: whoever's at the counter when we log the drop gets the credit.
+yes, but they go under the account logged at the delivery handoff. if you hand back your friend's containers, the coins land in your account — not theirs. simple rule: whoever's at the door when we log the drop gets the credit.

 what happens to damaged or dirty containers?

-they don't earn coins (we can't put them back into rotation), but we'll still take them and recycle them for you in our curbside #5 stream. we'd rather they get recycled than tossed in landfill because they didn't meet the bar. same applies to containers from other brands — we'll recycle, just no coins.
+they don't earn coins (we can't send them back out again), but we'll still take them and recycle them for you in our curbside #5 stream. we'd rather they get recycled than thrown out just because they didn't make the cut. same goes for containers from other brands — we'll recycle them, just no coins.

 does tandoco deliver across the twin cities?